BUILDING FAITH

 If you have been at Faith for any length of time, you know that we are blessed to have the "problem" of being stretched for space!
 (Click here to read the history of our building up to this point.)
 In order to address some of these challenges and accommodate for future growth, the Session announced in June 2022 the launching of Phase 1 of a four-phase growth plan:

-• Phase 1 – A new narthex entry, sanctuary upgrades, and relocation of offices and classrooms
+Phase 1 – (COMPLETED IN 2024) – A new narthex entry, sanctuary upgrades, and relocation of offices and classrooms

 Our worship philosophy guides our decisions with respect to what the building will look like and how it will function.